ddnexus/rematch/README.md

 ruby -Ilib:test test/my_test.rb --rematch-refresh-only
 ```

-:warning: **WARNING** :warning: As the name tries to suggest, the `--rematch-refresh-only` option runs the rematch tests as `refresh-only` and does not actually run any real comparison.
-You should re-run the tests without the option in order to verify that they actually pass.
+:warning: **WARNING** :warning: As the name tries to suggest, the `--rematch-refresh-only` option runs the rematch tests in `refresh-only` mode, which does not actually run any real comparison.
+You should re-run the tests _without the option_ in order to verify that they actually pass.

-Alternatively, you can just manually delete the specific store files that you want to refresh (e.g. `frontend_test.rb.rematch`) and rerun the tests.
+Alternatively, you can just manually delete the specific store files that you want to refresh (e.g. `frontend_test.rb.rematch`), run the tests to refresh and re-run to verify.

 ### Assertions and Expectations